USDA-ARS-GBRU/ITS_HMMs/README.md

 5 April 2024

-* New Updates to models A, D, E, F, O, P, R
+* New Updates to models A, D, E, F, O, P, R  to impove support for oomycetes and fungal taxa with deviant ribosomal genes, notably Wickerhamiella, Calocera, and Mucoromycotina fine root endophytes

-* Addition of Y.hmm
+* Addition of Y.hmm to support  Parabasalia